LIKO-12/liko-12.github.io/docs/miscellaneous/gif-recording.md

 Optimized to take some advantage of the low-resolution and limited colors' palette.

-## Controlling the GIF recorder with code
+## Control the GIF recorder with code

 Useful for creating perfectly looping recordings.